gecanow/SmartSlides/README.md

 $ npm install
 $ npm start
 ```
-And navigate to localhost:8000 for instructions on how to upload a presentation manually by clicking Help under Step 1.
+And open https://localhost:8000 for instructions on how to upload a presentation manually by clicking Help under Step 1.
 You may need to export it on Keynote via a loaner Mac laptop.

 ### Navigating the SmartSlides site
-Once your presentation is loaded into the project folder (either via SmartSlidesBegin or manually), you can get started by navigating the localhost:8000, clickingg 'Yes' if the slide thumbnails are correct, and clicking 'Customize' to start customizing.
+Once your presentation is loaded into the project folder (either via SmartSlidesBegin or manually), you can get started by opening localhost:8000, clicking 'Yes' if the slide thumbnails are correct, and clicking 'Customize' to start customizing.

-On the customization page, you can add new custom voice or gesture commands.
-Custom gesture commands are currently in beta.
+On the customization page, you can add new custom voice or gesture commands and toggle on mouse input.
+Note that custom gesture commands are currently in beta, and only work if you have a Leap Motion Controller.

-When you are ready to present, click 'Present'.
+When you are ready to present, click 'Present'. *While presenting, you can press the 'h' key to open an instructions and help page.*

 ## Code Organization